 - There shall be no fewer than three and no more than six members, all at least 21 years old.
 They need not be on an advancement committee or registered with the Boy Scouts of America, but they must have an understanding of the rank and the purpose and importance of the review.
 This holds true for Eagle boards of review held in any unit, whether troop, team, crew, or ship.

 - A board of review shall not occur until after the local council has verified the application.

 - The chair works with all involved parties to schedule the date, time, and place.
-Eagle boards are often held in more formal settings than a home or troop meeting site.
+Boards of review should be scheduled promptly to avoid delaying a Scout’s opportunity to earn Eagle Palms.
+Eagle boards are often held in more formal settings than a troop meeting location or camping site.

 - To go over the application, references, and service project workbook, members should convene at least 30 minutes before the scheduled board of review.

 - Eagle boards generally last 30 minutes or somewhat longer.
 This is the highest rank a Scout may achieve; there should be a discussion of his successes, experiences, and future plans, but rarely should one last longer than 45 minutes.

 - An Eagle candidate may have only one board of review (though it may be adjourned and reconvened).
 Subsequent action falls under the appeals process.
 (See "Appealing a Decision," 184.108.40.206.)

 - The Eagle Scout medal or patch must not be sold or otherwise provided to any unit or to the Scout, nor should the court of honor be scheduled until after the certificate is received at the council service center from the National Advancement Program Team.
 Alternatively, a council-generated report from the PAS/ScoutNET system may be used to purchase Eagle Scout items in lieu of the official certificate.

 An Eagle Scout board of review shall not be denied or postponed due to unresponsive references.